-12. Goats Do Roam, 2014, South Africa, £20
+- Goats Do Roam, 2016, South Africa, £20

-13. Château du Coing de St Fiacre, Muscadet, 2014, France, £24
+- Château du Coing de St Fiacre, Muscadet, 2015, France, £24

 A classic seafood wine from the mouth of the Loire valley in eastern France.
 It originates between the Sèvre and Maine rivers, the best terroir in the area, where the winemaker’s family have owned vineyards since 1421!
 If you want a light refreshing wine to match mussels or other seafood, look no further.

-16. Loimer, Kamptal Grüner Veltliner, 2014, Austria, £32
+- Loimer, Kamptal Grüner Veltliner, 2015, Austria, £32

 An outstanding introduction to a country whose wines we’re not too familiar with.
 Grüner Veltliner is about as crisp and zingy as wine gets – and is a fantastic match for oily fish such as mackerel and salmon.
 If you’re thinking of ordering those dishes, be a bit adventurous and try a ‘GV’ to accompany it: you won’t be disappointed.

-- Château de Fontenille Entre-Deux-Mers, 2014, France, £28
+- Château de Fontenille, Entre-Deux-Mers, 2015, France, £28

-- Domaine de Corbillieres, Sauvignon de Touraine, 2015, France, £25
+- Domaine de Corbillieres, Sauvignon de Touraine, 2016, France, £25

-Remarkable value for an excellent Loire Valley interpretation of the world’s favourite aromatic grape: a lovely refreshing aperitif and a good match for lighter dishes.
+Remarkable value for an excellent Loire Valley interpretation of the world’s favourite aromatic grape: Sauvignon Blanc.
+It’s a lovely refreshing aperitif and a good match for lighter dishes.
 If you want to splash out on a Sancerre or Pouilly Fumé, see our Cellar Selection, but if you want to try one of the Loire’s hidden treasures, look no further.

-19. Tinpot Hut, Marlborough Sauvignon Blanc, 2014/15, NZ, £26
+34. Tinpot Hut, Marlborough Sauvignon Blanc, 2017, NZ, £27

 FULLER BODIED WHITE WINES

-20. Novas, Gran Reserva Chardonnay, 2015, Chile, £25
+- Novas, Gran Reserva Chardonnay, 2016, Chile, £25

 A lovely full-bodied Chardonnay, from South America’s leading organic producer.
 Gold in the glass, with beautiful aromas of tropical fruit and toasted nuts.
 A touch of oak ageing gives a creamy texture, and the boldness to match white meat dishes as well as salads and fish.

-21. Waterkloof, Seriously Cool Chenin Blanc, 2014, South Africa, £26
+37. Waterkloof, Seriously Cool Chenin Blanc, 2015, South Africa, £26

-Winemaker Paul Boutinot hosted a Lynnfield Lux dinner early in 2016 and, of his many fine wines, this one stood out.
+Winemaker Paul Boutinot hosted a Lynnfield Lux dinner in 2016 and, of his many fine wines, this one stood out.
 It has a full, rich palate with quite a lot of weight, yet it’s balanced with perfect acidity.
 Try with scallops, white meats, or by itself.

 AROMATIC WHITE WINES

-- Cave de Turckheim, ‘Tradition’ Gewürztraminer, 2013, France, £26
+- Cave de Turckheim, ‘Tradition’ Gewürztraminer, 2016, France, £26

 Happy memories of off-dry, sweetly-aromatic German white wines?
 This wine should appeal hugely – it’s in a more modern, elegant style but retains all the appealing features of those favourite Germans of old.
 Lovely perfumes of rose petals and Turkish delight.

-26. Martin Codax, Albariño, 2013, Spain, £27
+- Martin Codax, Albariño, 2016, Spain, £27

 LIGHT TO MEDIUM BODIED REDS

-27. Goats do Roam, 2015, South Africa, £20
+- Goats do Roam, 2015, South Africa, £20

 Another winner from Charles Back: the quality of the wine belies its jokey name.
 If only all Côtes du Rhône were this fruity, smooth and spicy!
-Made mostly with Syrah, with touches of Cinsault, Mourvèdre, Carignan and Grenache for added Rhone-style complexity and warmth, this is easy to drink, indeed easy to love and a match for very many dishes.
+Made mostly with Syrah, with touches of Cinsault, Mourvèdre, Carignan and Grenache for added complexity and warmth, this is easy to drink, easy to love and a match for very many dishes.

-28. La Madone, Fleurie, 2014, France, £24
+- La Madone, Fleurie, 2015, France, £25

 A very nice Fleurie indeed, with all the lovely flowery Beaujolais aromatics the name conjures up.
 A glowing cherry red colour in the glass, and a nice soft slurp in the mouth.
 One of our most popular reds.

-31. Vallet Frères, ‘Kirkness & Gorie’ Bourgogne Pinot Noir, 2014, France, £27
+- Vallet Frères, ‘Kirkness & Gorie’ Bourgogne Pinot Noir, 2014, France, £27

 Vallet Frères is a small family business established in 1864, and still adhering to traditional methods of vinification.
 No surprise, then, that their Pinot Noir is in classic Burgundian style: scented with raspberries and smoke, very light in colour and body, though with firm underlying tannins.
 Match with lighter meat dishes such as chicken or terrine.
 Less traditional is that it was bottled in Kirkwall by our wine supplier, overseen by visiting winemaker Pierre Vallet.
 La Vieille Alliance in action: made in France, bottled in Orkney!